axetroy/vscode-gpm/README.md

 * [x] postadd: The hook after add project, run command in **project path**
 * [x] preRemove: The hook before remove project, run command in **project path**
 * [x] postRemove: The hooks after remove project, run command in **owner path**

+## Q & A

+Q: Did I need to install [gpm](https://github.com/gpmer/gpm.js) in global?

+A: No, vscode-gpm is an independent package.

+Q: How to interrupt `git clone` command if you got bar network

+A: Clone progress will print in status bar. click status bar and show an dialog to confirm interrupt it.

+Q: Where are the project be cloned?

+A: See to [Configuration](#Configuration), project will save in `gpm.rootPath`

 ## Related